Throws an AssertionFailure with the given message if expr is falsy.

 The value to evaluate.

-initMsg: MsgSourceThe message to display if value
+OptionalinitMsg: MsgSourceThe message to display if value is a function.

-is not a function and throws AssertionFailure if it is.
+That the value is not a function and throws AssertionFailure if it is.

 assert.isNotFunction(null); // Passes